Classic Italian Marinara Sauce (Oil-Free, Rich & Authentic Flavor)

 This post may contain affiliate links.
 Read my full disclosure here.

 You will notice this recipe used both tomato sauce and tomato puree.
-Basically tomato puree is a thicker, more concentrated form of tomatoes with minimal seasoning, while tomato sauce is a more diluted, seasoned mixture ready for use in various recipes.
+Basically, tomato puree is a thicker and more concentrated form of tomatoes.
+It has minimal seasoning.
+Meanwhile, tomato sauce is a more diluted and seasoned mixture.
+It is ready for use in various recipes.

 Tomato puree is made by cooking tomatoes briefly and then straining them to remove seeds and skins.
 The resulting product is a smooth, thick liquid.
 It is thicker than tomato sauce but not as thick as tomato paste.
 Typically contains only tomatoes and sometimes a bit of salt.
 It has a concentrated tomato flavor without additional seasonings or herbs.

-Tomato puree is often used as a base for soups, stews, and other sauces.
+Tomato paste is often used as a base for soups, stews, and other sauces.
 Its thick consistency and concentrated flavor make it versatile for various recipes that require a robust tomato presence.

-Tomato sauce is made by cooking tomatoes for a longer period, often with added ingredients such as onions, garlic, herbs, and spices.
+Tomato sauce is made by cooking tomatoes for an extended time.
+Additional ingredients like onions, garlic, herbs, and spices are often added.
 It is then blended to achieve a smooth consistency.
 It is thinner than tomato puree due to the addition of other ingredients and sometimes water or broth.
 Besides tomatoes, it includes seasonings and sometimes additional vegetables.
 This results in a more complex flavor profile.

 Tomato sauce is ready to use and often used directly on pasta, pizza, and in dishes like lasagna or casseroles.
 It serves as a flavor component in its own right rather than just a base.

-One of the standout features of this marinara sauce is how quickly it can be made.
-With a prep time of about 10 minutes and a cooking time of 20-30 minutes, you can have a delicious, homemade sauce ready in under an hour.
+One of the standout features of this oil-free marinara sauce is how quickly it can be made.
+The prep time is about 10 minutes.
+The cooking time is 20-30 minutes.
+You can have a delicious, homemade sauce ready in under an hour.
 This time is essential for letting the flavors meld together beautifully.
-Its quick preparation makes it a perfect choice for busy weeknights when you need a nutritious meal without spending too much time in the kitchen.
+Its quick preparation makes it ideal for busy weeknights.
+You can have a nutritious meal without spending too much time in the kitchen.

-I must mention that taking a slower approach and simmering this sauce for an hour or more will further soften the acidity of the tomatoes and allow the herbs to fully infuse the sauce.
-I’ve been known to let it simmer for two hours or more to truly develop the flavors and let the cooking process work its magic.
+I must mention that taking a slower approach can enhance the sauce.
+Simmering it for an hour or more in a Dutch Oven or heavy stock pot will further soften the acidity of the tomatoes.
+This method also allows the herbs to fully infuse the sauce.
+I’ve been known to let it simmer for two hours or more.
+This helps to truly develop the flavors.
+It also lets the cooking process work its magic.
 As the liquid evaporates, the sauce naturally reduces and thickens, enhancing its rich texture and taste.

-Classic Italian Tomato Marinara Sauce, in its oil-free and dairy-free form, is a versatile and healthful addition to any vegan and whole food plant-based diet.
-Its quick preparation, balanced flavor, and nutritional benefits make it an ideal choice for anyone looking to enjoy delicious and wholesome meals.
+This classic Italian tomato marinara sauce is both oil-free and dairy-free.
+It is a versatile and healthful addition to any vegan and whole food plant-based diet.
+It is prepared quickly.
+The flavor is balanced.
+It offers nutritional benefits.
+The perfect pairings for pasta dishes.
+This makes it an ideal choice for anyone looking to enjoy delicious and wholesome meals.

 Grocery List